Tuesday, May 26, 2020

 It did not.

 However, instead of two reviews there was only one ─ the original negative review.
-The positive review from across the quad neighbor Quiet Old Guy, had been move off the main page and, in its place, were the words “1 other review that is not currently recommended”.
+The positive review from across the quad neighbor Quiet Old Guy, had been moved off the main page and, in its place, were the words “1 other review that is not currently recommended”.

 How interesting.